calroc/Thun/docs/Compiling_Joy.rst

     ''' % (name, code_gen(I((), expression, [])))

-A few functions to try it with...
+A few functions to try it with…

 .. code:: ipython2